jplayer/react-jPlayer/README.md

 The examples in the project contain legacy browser, mobile fixes and helpers such as the run-time events and props showing.
 If you just want the most basic setup to get an understanding of jPlayer, you can follow the code below.

+jPlayer.css must be included somewhere for jPlayer to work properly.
 If you want the jPlayer to look good you will need to include the examples .css or .less files from src or dist.

 ```